jainayu/Data-Structures/Trees/readme.md

 - Manipulate sorted lists of data
 - Use as a workflow for compositing digital images for visual effects
 - Use in router algorithms

+#### Binary Search Tree

+For a binary tree to be a binary search tree, the data of all the nodes in the left sub-tree of the root node should be less than or equal to the data of the root.
+The data of all the nodes in the right subtree of the root node should be greater than the data of the root.